criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 Report subscription?
 </summary>
 A user can subscribe to max 5 reports at the time
-- frewuency can be set to daily,weekly, monthly + at specific time
+- frequency can be set to daily,weekly, monthly + at specific time
 </details>